aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

 * **KubeletConfiguration**: If you have multiple NodePools pointing to the same EC2NodeClass that have different kubeletConfigurations, then you have to manually intervene to add more EC2NodeClasses and point their NodePools to them.
-Otherwise, this will induce drift.
+Otherwise, this will induce drift and you will have to roll your cluster.
 If you have multiple NodePools pointing to the same EC2NodeClass, but they have the same configuration, then you can proceed with the migration without having drift or having any additional NodePools or EC2NodeClasses configured.